jesseloudon/jesseloudon.github.io/_posts/2020-06-09-Azure Policy as Code with Terraform Part 1.markdown

 }
 ```

-The above custom policy definition audits the field 'Microsoft.Authorization/roleAssignments/principalType' for a 'User' value and is useful to detect "RBAC drift" where users are being assigned directly to ACLs of Azure resources outside of a security group.
-If you're interested in reading more about this I've blogged about the creation process here.
+The above custom policy definition audits the field `Microsoft.Authorization/roleAssignments/principalType` for a `User` value and is useful to detect "RBAC drift" where users are being assigned directly to ACLs of Azure resources outside of a security group.
+If you're interested in reading more about this I've blogged about the creation process [here](https://jloudon.com/cloud/Cloud-Governance-with-Azure-Policy-Part-2/).

 # Governance at Scale with Terraform Cloud and Azure Policies